Northlight School: History

 NorthLight School was established in March 2006 and opened to students the following year.
 Previously, students who failed the PSLE would enter technical schools, later called Vocational Training Centres (VTCs), for secondary education.
 However, the attrition was alarmingly high.
 In 2005, the drop-out rate was 60% and only half of the remaining 40% entered Institute of Technical Education (ITE).
-Because the minimum entry age for VTCs was fourteen, there was two-year lag between the primary and secondary stages.
+Because the minimum entry age for VTCs was fourteen, there was a two-year lag between the primary and secondary stages.
 In response to the problem, the Ministry of Education proposed to open a school to meet the needs of these students who would otherwise be forced to leave school.
 The Geylang Serai Vocation Training Centre was absorbed into NorthLight.

+Chua Yen Ching was the founding principal.
+She stepped down in 2011 and was succeeded by Martin Tan.

 Campus

+Northlight had two former campuses situated in Singapore: Campus 1 at Dunman Road and Campus 2 at Jalan Ubi.
+The two campuses differ mainly in the curricula offered: Campus 1 provides the three-year enhanced vocational programme while Campus 2 provides the existing two-year program Institute of Technical Education Skills Certificate (ISC) Course.

 The current campus is located at 151 Towner Road, in Kallang.
 Previously, the Balestier branch of the Institute of Technical Education (ITE) was based at the Kallang campus.

 Before NorthLight School moved to its current location in Kallang in 2015, it was situated on Dunman Road in Geylang.